astridx/meinblog/content/posts/joomla/35ajoomla-plugins.en.md

 ### [Extensions](https://docs.joomla.org/Chunk4x:Extensions_Plugin_Manager_Edit_Extension_Group/en)<!-- \index{plugins!Extensions} -->

 There are not many plugins in this group, nevertheless it is an interesting group.
 Whenever a Joomla extension is installed or removed, it is possible to hook into the installation via a plugin of this group.An extension plugin does a task during an installation!
 The Joomla plugin of extension type is used to clean up update pages.
 Update pages are URLs that are stored in the extension manager for updating extensions.
-Since Joomla 3.2 it is possible for commercial extensions to use this plugin to allow private downloads with a security key. `Extensions - Namespace Updater` automatically creates and updates the file `administrator/cache/autoload_psr4.php`.
+Since Joomla 3.2 it is possible for commercial extensions to use this plugin to allow private downloads with a security key.
+And last but not least: `Extensions - Namespace Updater` automatically creates and updates the file `administrator/cache/autoload_psr4.php`.

 ### [Fields](https://docs.joomla.org/Chunk4x:Extensions_Plugin_Manager_Edit_Fields_Group/en)<!-- \index{plugins!Fields} -->